Everyone hurts when criminals expose intimate data from an infidelity website.

 Taking what Impact Team says at face value Ashley Madison is amoral.
 There doesn’t seem to be much evidence to the contrary.
 It is a machine for turning human frailty into money.

 According to Ashley Madison, none of what it did was illegal.
-That will now be tested in court.

 What was behind the Ashley Madison breach?